 Where do I start?

-Within the Creatives industries sector you could be looking at a wide range of occupations.
-Prospects has a useful list of job profiles each containing relevant information about key responsibilities, skill requirements, starting salaries, entry requirements, career prospects with links to major employers and current graduate vacancies.
+With such a variety of roles available within the Heritage and Culture sector, having an understanding of the sorts of roles available is a good starting point for your career planning.
+Prospects has a useful list of sector-specific job profiles that outline key responsibilities, skills requirements, starting salaries, entry requirements, career prospects with links to major employers and graduate vacancies.

 - Arts administrator

 Alternatively, icould provide a range of short and insightful career videos into several job types within this sector.